 Case #1: Microsoft

-Microsoft was one of the first major tech companies to implement a policy for hybrid work format.
+Microsoft was one of the first major tech companies to implement a policy for a hybrid work model.
 Most employees can work remotely up to 50% of the time.
-According to Microsoft, their approach includes not just flexibility in work locations but also active development of remote collaboration tools.
+According to Microsoft, their approach includes not just flexibility in work locations but also active development of video conferencing software and other remote collaboration tools."

 Case #2: Siemens

-According to HRmasia, “Siemens‘ ’new normal' work model has established mobile working as a core component of the organization's culture.
-This model allows employees to choose where, when and how they work, with an average of two to three days per week spent remotely”
+According to HRmasia, “Siemens‘ ’new normal' work model has established mobile working as a core component of the organization's culture, indicating a notable organizational shift.
+This model allows employees to choose where, when and how they work, with an average of two to three days per week spent remotely”.

 Case #3: Atlassian